 A work health and safety professional is a person trained in Work Health and Safety (WHS) practices and regulations.
 They design, develop, implement and analyse WHS programs.
-WHS professionals ensure safe and healthy working conditions in workplaces, assist injured staff through the compensation and rehabilitation process or workers and ensure compliance with WHS legislation.
+WHS professionals ensure safe and healthy working conditions in workplaces, assist injured staff through the compensation and rehabilitation process of workers and ensure compliance with WHS legislation.

 What Does a WHS Professional Do?

-- Designing, developing, implementing and analysing work health and safety plans.
+- Designing, developing, implementing, and analysing work health and safety plans.

-- Recording, reporting and investigating workplace injuries and equipment damage.
+Recording, reporting, and investigating workplace injuries and equipment damage.

 - Reporting safety performance.